 OCTOBER 2021-SEPTEMBER 2022 Electric Aggregation PROGRAM

 Following a competitive bid process, the Village of Woodridge selected an electric aggregation program with Chicago-based Eligo Energy.
-Residents and small business owners will pay exactly the ComEd rate and enjoy the added benefit of 50% Green Energy via Renewable Energy Certificates (RECs) at zero added cost.
-The term is for one year, beginning October 2021 and ending October 2022.
-The Village will be designated, for the first time, as an EPA Green Power Partner Community.
-There are zero added fees.
+The Village received multiple bids, but all pricing was above the ComEd rate.
+The Village chose to engage in a new green program in which no customer would pay more than ComEd rate.
+Depending on usage characteristics, some accounts were served by ComEd, while others were served by Eligo.
+Residents and small business owners paid the ComEd rate and enjoyed the added benefit of 50% Green Energy via Renewable Energy Certificates (RECs) at zero added cost.
+The term for this program was one year, beginning October 2021 and ending October 2022.
+For the first time, the Village was designated as an EPA Green Power Partner Community.

 Common Questions Regarding Electrical Aggregation